She Fought Alone: Plot

 She is soon troubled with nightmares, and at school, people start bullying her.
 At first, she considers dropping out, but she soon realizes she could be able to stop it by winning over Ethan's trust.
 She is unable to, however, and the harassing continues.
 This results in Caitlin getting into a fight with another girl, Hanna, who is subsequently suspended, for fighting Caitlin, writing graffiti, and arguing with a teacher.
 Her mother threatens to go to the mass media, which angers the principal.
 Trying to prevent the school from getting a bad reputation, she suspends Ethan and Jace from two football games.
 As revenge for the suspension, the group lure Caitlin into an abandoned house and assault her, cutting off her hair as a "punishment".
 However, Ethan sees how scared she is and lets her go.
 Devastated, Caitlin decides to fight back, calling an investigator the next day, and the two begin collecting evidence and preparing to sue the school.

 Meanwhile, Jace reveals to Ethan that he indeed raped Caitlin.
 Stunned by this revelation, Ethan makes amends with Caitlin.
 Feeling betrayed by his best friend, Jace starts vandalizing Ethan's property and car.
 Ethan picks up Caitlin, ready to flee the town, but they are stopped by the rest of The Crew.
 During the ensuing commotion, a knife fight breaks out between Ethan and Jace, which ends with Jace being stabbed in the leg, after which Ethan leaves with Caitlin.
 A court trial follows, during which the school district promises to update its policies.
 Jace testifies he will never play college football because of muscle damage sustained in the knife fight, and that he's ready to move on with his life and go to a state college.
-Caitlin leaves town for college, but expresses hope of one day returning to see Ethan and her friend Abby, who is pregnant with Jace's baby by rape.
+Caitlin leaves town for college, but expresses hope of one day returning to see Ethan and her friend Abby, who is pregnant with Jace's baby.